dvaumoron/partrenderer/README.md

 - fileExt can be ".html" (a value without a starting dot have one added automatically)
 - customFuncs is a [FuncMap](https://pkg.go.dev/text/template#FuncMap) to register your custom template functions

-The second call has the same signature as [Template.ExecuteTemplate](https://pkg.go.dev/text/template#Template.ExecuteTemplate) where viewName has no extention ("index" for an index.html file) and can have a part selector (like in "index#body", without this selector "root" is used)
+The second call has the same signature as [Template.ExecuteTemplate](https://pkg.go.dev/text/template#Template.ExecuteTemplate) where viewName has no extention ("index" for an index.html file) and can have a part selector (like in "index#body", without this selector "root" is used).

+Examples of templates in [componentsPath](https://github.com/dvaumoron/puzzletest/tree/main/templatedata/templates/components) and [viewsPath](https://github.com/dvaumoron/puzzletest/tree/main/templatedata/templates/views).